henspace/henspace/games/clickandcrawl/help.006b9517.md

 Resting takes place in the relative safety of the stairs between floors.

+## Traits ##

+If you click on the hero, you can examine your character's **traits**.
+These are characteristics that typically define your hero's abilities.
+Most will be familiar to dungeon and dragons players, but if you are new to this genre, a few are explained below.

+- Armour class: this defines how difficult it is for monsters to strike you when they attack.
+You typically increase this by your choice of armour.
+- Casting power: with the exception of cantrips, spells use up some of your casting power.
+Higher level spells use more power.
+If your casting power is too low, it can only be restored by taking a long rest.
+- Experience: you gain experience by defeating monsters.
+When you reach certain thresholds, your level increases.
+Higher level heroes have increased abilities.
+- Hit dice: this determine the maximum number of hit points you can have; see __Hit points__ below.
+As your level increases, so does your number of hit dice, and the tougher you become.
+- Hit points: these represent a combination of your physical and mental durability, the will to live, and luck.
+When they reach zero, you die.
+- Short rests remaining: depending on your level, you can only have a limited number of short rests.
+Once this value reaches zero, you will need to take a long rest before you can take any more short ones.

 ## Weapons

+The amount of damage inflicted by a weapon is defined by its **Damage** trait.
+This is normally expressed as a dice roll; e.g. __1D8__.
+If you are unfamiliar with this terminology, __1D8__ means the value is determined from the roll of one eight-sided die.
+Similarly, __2D6__ means the damage is determined by rolling two six-sided dice.

 ### Versatile weapons

-These weapons can be used in one hand or two.
+These weapons can be used with one or two hands.
 If your other hand is holding something, the damage applied will be calculated as a single-handed attack using the standard **Damage** property.
-If you have one hand free, it will be assumed you will make a two-handed attack, and the damage will be calculated from the higher **Damage versatile** property.
+If you have one hand free, it will be assumed you will use the free hand to make a two-handed attack, and the damage will be calculated from the higher **Damage versatile** property.

 ### Simple light weapons ###

 These weapons allow you to fight with two weapons at once.
-If both of the weapons you are holding in your hands are **simple and light**, you will automatically get two attacks.
+If you are holding two weapons and both are **simple and light**, you will automatically get two attacks.
+Two simple weapons can be better than some more powerful ones.